khalidpandit/khalidpandit.github.io/_pages/about.md

 *  My research primarily focuses on Efficient Deep Learning, algorithm development for efficient execution at edge, and exploring potential of edge GPUs.

 ## Recent News
+<p class="common_list bullet_list edu_list">[Sept 2026] Paper titled <a href=""> InLegalLaySum: A Novel Benchmark for Lay Summarization of Indian Legal Documents</a>,accepted in the Findings of AACL 2026 to be held in Hengqin, China.
+This work was carried out as part of project "Large Language Models for Legal Assistance.
+This work was done in collaboration with IIT Kharagpur."</p>
+<p class="common_list bullet_list edu_list">[Aug 2026] Papers of M.Tech students Priyank, Umesh and Rajeshwari accepted for publication in IEEE CVMI and CVIP 2026.</p>
 <p class="common_list bullet_list edu_list">[Mar 2026] Paper titled <a href="https://dl.acm.org/doi/abs/10.1145/3801093"> IceEdge: Thermal-Aware Machine Learning Inference Serving for Emerging Edge Applications</a>,accepted in ACM Transactions on Sensor Networks.</p>
 <p class="common_list bullet_list edu_list">[Nov 2025] Paper of M.Tech Students Sankalp & Piyush and Baiza S (Ph.D.
 SKUAST-K) has been accepted in Applied Fruit Science (Springer).
 This work is done in collaboration with IIT Delhi and Div. of fruit science, SKUAST-K.</p>
 <p class="common_list bullet_list edu_list">[Sept 2025] Delivered talk at Malaviya Mission Teacher Training Centre, University of Kashmir in the Refesher Course on Artificial Intelligence and Machine Learning. </p>